Key Learning Points

 Data protection and privacy law are complex and often misunderstood areas of modern professional life.
 The penalties for organisations and professionals who do not comply with legal requirements when handling personal information can be high, and increase with the General Data Protection Regulation (GDPR) and Data Protection Act 2018.

-This course is aimed at all those with an investigative role and provides attendees with a comprehensive awareness of the current data protection and privacy legislation, and how the GDPR and the Data Protection Act modify the legal framework.
+This course is aimed at all those with an investigative role and provides attendees with a comprehensive awareness of the current data protection and privacy legislation, including the GDPR and the Data Protection Act 2018.

 Delegates will learn the key implications and requirements of the legislation, and how to apply these in their area of professional practice through a series of practical exercises and case studies.
 The complex legislative requirements are presented in a clear and straightforward manner to provide the fundamental grasp of legal requirements everyone needs when dealing with personal data.